 4. Network Speed and Quality

 Now, what is the point in having a massive data quota if you can’t actually use it?
-Well, be sure to avoid this by choosing a network that simply works!
+Well, be sure to avoid this by choosing a network that works well.
 Using Opensignal again, we began to look at the differences in network speed and quality amongst the major wireless carriers.

 We can definitely use this as a rough guide towards understanding network quality and speed on our local wireless carriers, but keep in mind that the data on Opensignal is collected from a self-selecting group of users.
 From this information, however, it’s pretty clear who comes out on top in both categories.

-Our Pick: Choose Celcom if your after the fastest reliable 4G data service in town.
-Also take a look at Maxis for decent 3G data prices and at U Mobile for an even more affordable 3G plan.
+Our Pick: If your after the fastest reliable 4G data service, go with Celcom or Digi.
+Also take a look at U Mobile for affordable 3G plans.

 5. Prices, Prices, Prices